-Michaela is a writer and director based in Brisbane.
-Obsessed with cinema since she could talk, she wants to create visceral, thought-provoking experiences for women everywhere.
-In 2019, Michaela graduated with her Masters in Directing at Australia’s National film school, AFTRS.
-During this time, she took interest in exploring the authentic portrayal of anxiety on screen, writing and directing her first short narrative drama, My First Panic.
-The work had its World Premiere at Flickerfest in 2020, screened at Festival Mental in Lisbon and debuted on ABC iview for Mental Health Week later that year.
-Previously, she had cut her teeth directing and editing music videos for indie artists coming up in Brisbane’s thriving music scene.
-Her work from this era has been featured on Rage, Channel V, MTV, Pedestrian.TV and Rolling Stone Australia.
+Michaela Holmes is an Australian writer and director with a lifelong passion for cinema and an interest in bold, character-driven storytelling.
+In 2019, she graduated with her Masters in Directing at Australia’s national film school, AFTRS.
+During this time, she took interest in portraying anxiety authentically on screen, leading to her first short narrative drama, My First Panic.
+The film premiered at Flickerfest in 2020, screened at Festival Mental in Lisbon, and had its streaming debut on ABC iview for Mental Health Week later that year.

 EMAIL: MICHAELAHOLMESFILM@GMAIL.COM